Shrikar-Shriyal/BE-2023-Group10Project/README.md

 * Real-time hand tracking using MediaPipe library
 * LSTM-based gesture recognition model
 * Web interface for visualizing the recognized gestures as text
-* Supports multiple sign language gestures
+* Supports Indian sign language gestures
 * Easy integration with other projects or systems

 ## Authors